-Once regulatory action (such as receivership, finding of insolvency, order of conservation or order of liquidation) is taken against a reinsurer, the paid and unpaid recoverable for the reinsurer are specifically identified and written off through the use of the allowance for estimated unrecoverable amounts from reinsurers.
+Once regulatory action (such as receivership, finding of insolvency, order of conservation, or order of liquidation) is taken against a reinsurer, the paid and unpaid recoverable for the reinsurer are specifically identified and written off through the use of the allowance for estimated unrecoverable amounts from reinsurers.
 When such a balance is written off, it is done in full.
 The Company then re-evaluates the remaining allowance and determines whether the balance is sufficient as detailed above, and if needed, an additional allowance is recognized, and income charged.
-The Company had no allowance recorded related to uncollectible amounts on paid and unpaid recoverables at December 31, 2022 and 2021.
+The Company had \$82.0 thousand and \$0 allowances recorded related to CECL on paid and unpaid recoverables at December 31, 2023, and 2022.
 The Company has no receivables with a due date that extends beyond 90 days from the date of billing that are not included in the allowance for uncollectible amounts.